Maltese Breed Summary

 |Other Names||Maltese Lion Puppy|

-The Maltese is considered to be one of the most ancient breeds in the world.
-Records dating back 8000 years have been found, with artwork, poetry and toys depicting these small dogs.
+The Maltese is considered to be one of the most ancient breeds in the world with records dating back 8000 years including artwork, poetry and toys all depicting these small dogs.
 It appears that they were known in the great cultures of Egypt, Greece and Rome, and the renowned Greek philosopher Aristotle referred to these dogs.
-The Egyptians believed that the Maltese was capable of curing disease, and would place one on the sick person’s pillow.
+The Egyptians believed that the Maltese was capable of curing disease and would place one on the sick person’s pillow.
 This belief lasted centuries, reaching Europe, and caused the breed to be known as the ‘The Comforter’.

-By the 15th century, the Maltese was adored by the aristocrats of France, and the first Maltese arrived at the court of Henry VIII.
-The dog quickly gained popularity, and Elizabeth I was known to own one, as was Mary, Queen of Scots.
-They were also painted by such famous artists as Goya and Sir Joshua Reynolds in their portraits of aristocratic ladies.
-During the 17th and 18th centuries, attempts were made to breed ever smaller Maltese Dogs, with the aim of making them around the size of a squirrel.
-This was almost disastrous for the breed, and it took cross-breeding with poodles, miniature spaniels and small East Asian dogs to rescue it, creating the Maltese we know today.
+By the 15th century, the Maltese was adored by the aristocrats of France and the first Maltese arrived at the court of Henry VIII.
+The dog quickly gained popularity and Elizabeth I was known to own one, as was Mary, Queen of Scots.
+They were painted by such famous artists as Goya and Sir Joshua Reynolds in their portraits of aristocratic ladies and during the 17th and 18th centuries attempts were made to breed ever-smaller Maltese Dogs, with the aim of making them around the size of a squirrel.
+This was almost disastrous for the breed and it took cross-breeding with poodles, miniature spaniels and small East Asian dogs to rescue it, creating the Maltese we know today.
 This cross-breeding also inadvertently led to the creation of other, now recognisable, breeds such as the Bichon Frise, and Bolognese and Havanese.

-In the mid-1800s and early 1900s, the Maltese was considered to be a terrier breed, thanks to their ratting skills, and fearless, courageous nature.
+In the mid-1800s and early 1900s, the Maltese were considered to be a terrier breed, thanks to their ratting skills and fearless, courageous nature.
 However, others disagreed, and so they became known as the Maltese Dog.
-Between 1859 and 1873, 24 Maltese Dogs were registered with the Kennel Club, and were entered in the Westminster Show during the 1870s.
+Between 1859 and 1873, 24 Maltese Dogs were registered with the Kennel Club and were entered in the Westminster Show during the 1870s.

-The breed didn’t reach America until the late 1800s, and came from English-bred stock.
-They were first recognised by the American Club in 1888.
-It took a long time for the Maltese to become popular in the USA, with few registered with the American Kennel Club until the 1950s.
+The breed didn’t reach America until the late 1800s and came from English-bred stock.
+They were first recognised by the American Club in 1888 however, it took a long time for the Maltese to become popular in the USA, with few registered with the American Kennel Club until the 1950s.
 Since then they have become a familiar sight at dog shows and in homes across the country.